 If supplier management isn’t in your job description, then it makes sense for you not to do supplier onboarding; instead, you can work with supplier management agencies.

 But of course, it is up to you to take the first step toward supplier onboarding.

 In the end, supplier onboarding is a team effort that requires all supplier managers to collaborate and create a supplier onboarding process that suits your business.
-And if you decided to go with a supplier onboarding agency, you still need to be involved in the process.
+And if you decide to go with a supplier onboarding agency, you still need to be involved in the process.

 How Much Does Supplier Onboarding Cost?

 Onboarding suppliers can range from $1k-10k and up to many more thousands of dollars, especially for an enterprise-level company.